-That said, when it comes to data reporting or system integrations – it’s a real pain.
-This is especially true when handling the integration of databases that do not share the same vocabulary but do share similar data.
-A strong example of this could be when inheriting the CRM or database of a company during an acquisition or merger.
+That said, it’s a real pain when it comes to data reporting or system integrations.
+Think about the complications that come from inheriting the CRM or database of a company during an acquisition or merger.

-Capturing all of these synonyms and mappings in a single data dictionary or Salesforce wiki will reduce the constant friction and context switching endured by development teams and marketing analysts alike.
-The result: More time spent on getting stuff done.
+Capturing all of these synonyms and mappings in a single data dictionary or Salesforce wiki will reduce the constant friction and context switching endured by development teams and marketing analysts.
+The result: More time spent on revenue-generating tasks.

 What’s more, there are new solutions that help make this process easier than ever.
-Spekit, for example, is uniquely designed as a hybrid between a Salesforce data dictionary and a wiki that meets the documentation needs of your technical and non-technical employees alike.
-It also has a Chrome Extension that lets all users access your documentation directly in their workflow without ever leaving their browser!
+Spekit, for example, is uniquely designed as a hybrid between a Salesforce data dictionary and a wiki that meets the documentation needs of your technical and non-technical employees.
+It also has a Chrome Extension that lets all users access your documentation directly in their workflow without leaving their browser!

-The best part: You can get started for free today to create beautifully enriched help text for Salesforce, starting today.
+The best part: You can get started today with our FREE out of the box content that helps you build beautifully enriched help text for Salesforce.

-Having an accessible and detailed Salesforce data dictionary with all of your fields, processes and other terminology defined is critical to get your teams speaking the same language with a shared understanding of your data and terminology, spending more time building and less time searching for answers.
+Having an accessible and detailed Salesforce data dictionary with all of your fields, processes, and other terminology defined is critical to get your teams to speak the same language with a shared understanding of your data and terminology.
+As a result, you’ll spend more time building and less time searching for answers.